 These just have the same smell as my great grandmother's TV room.
 They are old and stale.
-A great photo of an actual wind up doll in an antique store would be better than this one shown.
+A great photo of an actual boy on a tricycle or a cool close up of a tricycle would be more intriguing and interesting than this one.
 Take a trip this weekend and snap some great photos to use instead.

 Phony team or corporate porn